jerryarciaga/Rock-or-Something/blog-posts/layerone-2025.md

 ollama run llama3.2
 ```
 #### Customizing a prompt
+The following walkthrough was based on the Ollama Project's [Documentation on GitHub](https://github.com/ollama/ollama?tab=readme-ov-file#customize-a-model).

 To customize a model, such as llama3.2, do a `ollama pull llama3.2`, then create a `ModelFile`.
 ```
 FROM llama3.2